 Through Evertis’ advanced processes, we reuse all internal scrap of multilayer and single layer products, allowing us to claim: “All Evertis plants create zero landfilled scrap”.
 Evertis’ strict waste management system and reuse policy allows us to meet this objective and reincorporate 100% of waste produced in extrusion and slitting processes.
 This also includes scrap produced during equipment changeovers, machine stops and restarts.

 Evertis’ philosophy to reuse resources is key to the group’s constant focus on recycling.
 It’s our belief that recycling is a great waste-management strategy, whereby environmental impact and resource depletion are reduced.
 With our principles based on high levels of recycling, at Evertis we pair our reuse and remanufacturing efforts to reduce levels of material usage and energy.
 Within this framework of sustainable development, Evertis is not only providing a partial solution to solid waste problems, but also contributing to reduction of energy and raw petrochemicals consumption.

 Evertis promotes the use of pallets produced with 100% recycled HDPE, with the objective of contributing towards a circular economy.
 The enduring commitment to sustainability comes from business practices that reduce negative impact on the environment; hence we believe this is also the ideal solution for our customers in the long-term.

 These pallets are ideal for pooling as our company logo can be added to distinguish them from others.
-Customers have reacted positively to this initiative started at our site in Portugal, resulting in 90% return and reuse rate in 2022 - more than a 4% improvement from 2021.
+Customers have reacted positively to this initiative started at our site in Portugal, resulting in an 83% pallet return and reuse rate in 2022 - more than a 4% improvement from 2021.

 We take our reuse policy down to the smallest details as we also use reuse cores that are fit for use and resell to our supplier those that are not in perfect condition.